stefanrueger/urboot/README.md

 **Trouble shooting.** So, you have selected the right bootloader for your board and followed above but programming does not work as expected?

+ - Carefully double check all fuse settings for your part; for example, if the bootloader requires hardware support then the bootloader size as given by command line tools or `hexls` will be in *bytes* but the data sheets often specify `BOOTSZ` in *words* (note the factor of 2).
  - Check the logical connections.
 If using a separate USB/serial converter check whether the correct I/O pins are hooked up: The **`RX`** pin that the bootloader was compiled with (typically, the `RX` pin of the processor's USART) needs to be connected to the **`TX`** pin